 What is allspice?

-Allspice actually comes from a berry, known as myrtle pepper.
+Allspice comes from a berry, known as myrtle pepper.
 It is a single, very versatile ingredient that has both sweet and savory notes.

 In recipes that call for pumpkin spice, allspice can be used as a pumpkin pie spice substitute.